Transnational Repression

 June 2004: During the South Africa visit of Chinese Vice President Zeng Qinghong and Minister of Commerce Bo Xilai, nine Falun Gong practitioners from Australia, including David Liang, flew to South Africa to help local practitioners hold a press conference to expose the crimes of the two officials to the people and media of South Africa, and to have legal papers served against them.

 The United Kingdom is home to many courageous Falun Gong practitioners and refugees.
-In particular, practitioners in London are renown for their peaceful appeals in front of the Chinese embassy, which they have held nonstop, 24/7 since 2002.
+In particular, practitioners in London are known for their peaceful appeals in front of the Chinese embassy, which they have held nonstop, 24/7, since 2002.

 Over the course of April and May 2021, He Renyong came to the Falun Gong booth in London’s Chinatown with several other people, threatening to kill and beat up the volunteer practitioners; he also spit on them.
 On one occasion, he threw a can of soda pop at a Falun Dafa practitioner named Peng, hitting him in the calf.
 Members of the public who witnessed He Renyong’s violent behavior called the police.
 When they arrived, the instigators with He ran off, leaving He to be handcuffed and taken away alone in a police vehicle.

 The case was heard in a local Westminster court on February 3, 2022.
 He Renyong denied the charges and claimed he was instigated.
 Police invited two practitioners to give testimony and played the video recording of He’s assault in Chinatown.
 The Westminster court in the U.K. sentenced He Renyong to 16 weeks in prison for assaulting and harassing Falun Dafa practitioners in Chinatown.
-He was charged with threatening, abusive, humiliating speech, and action, harassment, beating, and assault.
+He was charged with threatening and abusive humiliating speech and action, harassment, beating, and assault.

-On Aug 23, 2022, when Falun Gong practitioners held activities to raise awareness of the persecution (with approved permit from Paris police) on China street in the 3rd district of Paris, an ethnic-Chinese man violently disrupted the event by tearing down a Falun Gong practitioners’ banner.
-He also moved trash cans to be in front of practitioners’ other banners.
-He yelled: “you can’t be here.
+On Aug 23, 2022, when Falun Gong practitioners held activities to raise awareness of the persecution (with an approved permit from Paris police) on a Chinatown street in the 3rd arrondissement of Paris, an ethnic-Chinese man violently disrupted the event by tearing down a Falun Gong practitioner’s banner.
+He also moved trash cans to obscure practitioners’ other banners.
+He yelled: “You can’t be here.
 The Chinese embassy is here.”

 Yleisradio (Yle), Finland’s national radio company, published an article on May 21, 2020, outlining some of the ways the Chinese Communist Party is spying on Chinese ex-pats in Finland, titled “Under the Watchful Eye of China” (Kiinan Valvonvan Silmän).
 Spying activities by a foreign power against its former or current citizens are referred to as “refugee espionage.”
 The Finnish Security and Intelligence Service (SUPO) have documented incidents of Chinese spies monitoring and harassing Falun Gong practitioners, supporters of the Hong Kong demonstrations, Tibetans, and Uyghurs living in Finland.